 And yet there is still another bit of irony in all of this.

-I actually still like the song – for many of the reasons that a five-year-old child would – both The Band’s and Joan Baez’s versions.
-They are both pieces of pure art, beautiful art that uniquely captures a part of American history that still divides some of us to this day.
+I actually still love the song – for many of the reasons that a five-year-old child would – both The Band’s and Joan Baez’s versions.
+They are both pieces of pure art, beautifully crafted depictions of an ugly part of American history that still divides some of us to this day.

 Yet, as much as I love it, maybe you just won’t hear me singing aloud to that infectious chorus when it comes on again.